Indianapolis Home Inspection (317) 605-3432

 What if there are things you can’t inspect (like snow on the roof)?

-It just so happens that some days, weather elements interfere with a full home inspection!
-There isn't much we can do about this either.
+It happens that some days, weather elements interfere with a full home inspection!
+There isn't much we can do about this.
 We have no control over Mother Nature.
 If there is snow on the roof, we will tell you we were unable to inspect it.
 Of course, keep in mind, we will be looking at the eaves and the attic, and any other areas that are accessible to get an idea of condition, but we will write in the report that we could not inspect the roof.
 It would be impractical for us to return another day once the snow melts for free, because we do have full schedules.
 However, you can pay a small re-inspection fee for us to return and inspect the one or two items we were unable to inspect when we were there the first time.

 Will the inspector walk on the roof?